ref2401/cg/src/technique/deferred_lighting/README.md

 	Variance Shadow Mapping.
 	Gaussian filter.
-	fills rg32f components of the shadow map texture with depth and squared depth.
+	fills rg32f components of the shadow occlusion map texture with depth and squared depth.
 Depth values are in the directionnal light's space.
 	Red & green components are always positive in spite of depth values are negative in the light's space.

+	It's important that Shadow_map_pass is performed before Light_pass.
+The reason...

 3. Lighting_pass.

 	fills rgb32f ambient term, diffuse term, specular term textures.

+3.1.
+Ambient_occlusion_pass.

 4. Material_pass.